sreeneshkini/kbc-reloaded-react/README.md

 - Do not refresh your page anytime in middle of game.
 This will lead to end of the game.
 - Click the 'Start The Game' button to start the game.
 All the best!!!

-<b>Note - This game is purely developed for the purpose of learning ReactJS and at the same time, having fun.</b>
+<b>Note - This game is purely developed for the purpose of learning ReactJS and at the same time, having fun.
+It does not claim/promise any kind of prizes or rewards in any manner on winning/losing.</b>

 ## License